Don’t tell Trump, but the Democrats’ rebuttal got higher ratings than his speech

-Last night, President Donald Trump took to the national airwaves in an attempt to defend his decision to shut down the government in order to get funding for a Mexican border wall.
-All the major news outlets aired his speech, as well as a rebuttal directly afterwards from democratic leaders Nancy Pelosi and Chuck Schumer.
+Last night, U.S. President Donald Trump took to the national airwaves in an attempt to defend his decision to shut down the government in order to get funding for a Mexican border wall.
+All the major news outlets aired his speech, as well as a rebuttal directly afterward from Democratic leaders Nancy Pelosi and Chuck Schumer.

 Early ratings data gave a pretty clear message about which portion people were more interested in: It seems a higher concentration of Americans were interested in the Democrats’ response than Trump’s speech.
 Fox Sports executive vice president Michael Mulvihill tweeted out the audience numbers: